 - beads with a large enough hole to fit over the dowels.
 I went with a variety of colourful square beads.

 For the base, I upcycled leftover MDF.
 I cut out several ‘house’ shapes, turning one of them into this vinyl record art I created for my VW Bug Keyholder.

 I started by painting the MDF base bright blue and then marked 1/2″ increments around the perimeter.

-Hubs used a drill press to drill around the edge.
+Hubs used a drill press get consistent holes around the edge a bit more than 1/4″ deep.
 I used a toothpick to clear out the holes and make sure that there was no debris left for the next step.

 The mini dowels act as the ‘ribs’ of the basket.
 I added a dab of glue onto the bottom of each one and hammered them into the holes with a rubber mallet so they wouldn’t split.
 Let it dry over night, then you’re ready to begin weaving.

 Here’s a closeup of the twine/yarn combo.
-I think the blue coordinates beautifully with the base and adds a nice touch of colour to the finished product.
+I think the blue yarn coordinates beautifully with the base and adds a nice touch of colour to the finished product.

 Once you’re back to where you started at the corner, loop back around the last dowel so you can start weaving in the opposite direction.
 This will leave a gap at the corner, but don’t worry about it because it will get covered up from the inside with all the ends from the weaving.